-The purpose of the Taxation 2 SLP is to provide students with the practical and theoretical application of the basic concepts of taxation to individuals, partnerships, companies, trusts and farmers, and to cover the taxation principles regarding Capital Gains tax (for individuals) as well as the rules and regulations regarding the administration and payment of taxation.
-This SLP forms part of a suite of three SLPs offered to students who do not meet the taxation entry taxation requirements for further study or association with professional accountancy bodies.
+The purpose of the Taxation 2 SLP is to provide students with the practical and theoretical application of the basic concepts of taxation to individuals, partnerships, companies, trusts, and farmers and to cover the taxation principles regarding Capital Gains tax (for individuals) as well as the rules and regulations regarding the administration and payment of taxation.
+This SLP forms part of a suite of three short learning programmes offered to students who do not meet the taxation entry taxation requirements for further study or association with professional accountancy bodies.